open-learning-exchange/open-learning-exchange.github.io/pages/shabiba.md

 - Basic Java
 - Android.

-My main focus is, web development and android development, ^I'm interested in the use of e-learning platforms and love learning new things.
+My main focus is, web development and android development, I'm interested in the use of e-learning platforms and love learning new things.

 I buy and sell in my spare time and also love helping others.